 Use this resource to:

-- Reflect on how health equity can be further integrated into your work and the priorities of your organization
+- reflect on how health equity can be further integrated into your work and the priorities of your organization; and

 Centers for Disease Control and Prevention, Division of Community Health.
 2013.
 A practitioner’s guide for advancing health equity: Community strategies for preventing chronic disease.
 Atlanta, GA: US Department of Health and Human Services.